JGuan-lab/CtsDGM/README.md

 Import the package:

       library('CtsDGM')
-Prepare data:(Test datasets can be download from https://zenodo.org/record/4287295#.X7yIx2gzaF5)
+Prepare data: (The datasets analyzed in the paper can be download from https://zenodo.org/record/4287295#.X7yIx2gzaF5)

       load("exp_count.rda")  #a matrix or data frame of read counts with row and column names, rows denoting genes and column denoting cells. load("celltype_annotation.rda")  #a list of cell type annotation of cells.